mkirchner/hamt/README.md

 In order to get started, we need four pieces:

-1. The  `include/hamt.h` header file in which we define the public API.
+1. The  `include/hamt.h` header file in which we define the public interface.
    For now, we start with a very basic interface that we will re-visit [at a later point](#fixme).
-2. A dummy implementation of the API functions defined above so we can successfully compile the project.
+2. A dummy implementation of the functions defined in the interface so we can successfully compile the project.
 The implementation will reside in `src/hamt.c`.
 3. A simple test case, so we have something to run once the compilation is done.
 4. A `Makefile` that ties it all together.

-### Setup: the API
+### Setup: the `hamt.h` header file

-At the very least, the API needs to define a data structure (i.e. what will eventually be our HAMT implementation) and a set of functions that operate on
+At the very least, the interface needs to define a data structure (i.e. what will eventually be our HAMT implementation) and a set of functions that operate on
 it: